planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 A character can afford items with up to as many digits in their price as their Credit.
 For example, with Credit of 3, one can gear up with items worth up to \$999 (1-2 digits) each.
 If they want to buy something one Credit digit higher, they lose a digit of Credit temporarily.
 Lost Credit recovers between campaigns.

 List discrete windfalls, suitcases full of cash, stolen piggybanks, or other treasures as separate items.
-This prevents them from affecting Credit and preserves the appeal of special loot.
+This preserves the appeal of special loot.

 ### Signature Gear
 Pulp heroes may or may not have special, iconic, tell-tale gear like a domino mask, costume, zoot suit, signet ring, rumpled trench coat, stupid looking hat, gizmo belt, etc. To be signature gear implies that others in the setting would recognize them if they saw it, for better or worse.
 Some leave this blank and wait for later inspiration.